firisthetraveller/Ratio/unitTest/README.md

         - Check for a private method simplify.
         - Check from "outside" that simplify is not usable.
 - G : What are the expected exceptions ?

+18.11.12 :
+- UnitTest : test with a lot of random values